Xinye County

 The G55 Erenhot–Guangzhou Expressway runs through Waizi town, which is the northmost town of Xinye.
 Both Nanyang Jiangying Airport and Xiangyang Liuji Airport are about 60 km away from Xinye.

 History

 Near the end of the Han Dynasty, the warlord Liu Bei used Xinye as a base, as a vassal under Liu Biao.
 Liu Biao himself had been residing in Xiangyang (today's Xiangfan).
 Liu Bei lost Xinye to Cao Cao in 208 and retreated to the southeast in prelude to the battle of the Red Cliffs.

 Administrative divisions

-As 2012, this county is divided to 2 subdistricts, 8 towns and 5 townships.
+As of 2012, this county is divided to 2 subdistricts, 8 towns and 5 townships.